martin-beran/fpga/mb50/README.md

 - Assembler code is generally lowercase.
 Constants and macro parameters are written in uppercase.
+- Macros and subroutines that substitute nonexistent or unimplemented instructions should have short names resembling instruction mnemonics.
 - Symbols (constants, macros, and labels) logically private to a single source file should start with an underscore, unless the file is the main program, not intended to be `$use`d in other files.